Rural Ireland's Census 2022 comeback — population, remote work and recovery

 What Census 2022 shows about rural demographics

 - Home ownership dominance: Rural Ireland has the highest home ownership rates in the country.
 Leitrim, Roscommon, and Mayo have 75–80% owner-occupied households — far above Dublin or Cork city.
-This reflects both cultural preference and the absence of a private rental market at scale.
+This reflects both cultural preference and the lack of a private rental market at scale.

 Remote work and rural repopulation